gonzalomarcote/take-home-assessment/README.md

 ```

 After configuring Grafana with Prometheus as `datasource` you can set up alerts for CPU/Memory usage thresholds, pod restarts, etc.

+## Project
+Using kubernetes you need to provide all your employees with a way of launching multiple development environments (different base images, requirements, credentials, others).
+The following are the basic needs for it.

+### 1. UI, CI/CD, workflow or other tool that will allow people to select options for:

+#### 1.a.
+Base image

+#### 1.b.
+Packages

+#### 1.c.
+Mem/CPU/GPU requests